Hope Summers (character): Fear Itself

-In the Fear Itself crossover event, Hope is part of Cyclops' "Plan 2" in defeating Kuurth, the Breaker of Stone, who is leading his trail of destruction to San Francisco.
-Cyclops gathers all of the mutants of Utopia behind Hope, and gives her free rein to use any and all of their powers to remove Kuurth's telepathy-blocking helmet.
-Hope is successful in doing this, but is rendered unconscious from the stress of using all of the mutants' powers.
-Unfortunately, this plan is unsuccessful, as telepathy is revealed worthless against the Worthy.
-Kuurth simply continues his march of terror helmet-less, walking past the unconscious Hope.
+In the Fear Itself crossover event, Hope is part of Cyclops' "Plan 2" in defeating Kuurth, the Breaker of Stone, by using any Utopian mutant powers to remove Kuurth's telepathy-blocking helmet.
+Hope is successful in doing this, but is rendered unconscious.
+The plan is unsuccessful, as telepathy is revealed worthless against the Worthy and Kuurth marches on.

-Hope is later shown in Utopia's infirmary, along with Emma Frost, who had been telepathically injured by Kuurth when Hope removed his helmet.
-Emma is shown having a nightmare about the Phoenix, who feeds into Emma's fears that Cyclops will never love her as much as Jean.
-This Nightmare Phoenix manages to convince Emma that Hope is Jean reincarnated, and tells Emma that she knows what to do.
-Emma, in a trance like state, takes her pillow and heads towards Hope, about to smother her to death.
-However, she is stopped by Namor.
-They kiss afterwards.

 X-Men: Schism

-Hope watches news reports of Sentinels gathering after Quentin Quire's attack on the U.N. alongside Cyclops, Wolverine, Emma Frost, Magneto, and others.
-She is perturbed by the prospect of an oncoming attack and muses that such situations always end with dead mutants because people are always afraid of them.
-Later, after Oya and Transonic leave with several of the X-Men to attend the opening of a Mutant History Museum, Hope and Velocidad go on a date.
-The date appears to be cut short, however, as the new Hellfire Club attacks the Museum, and defeats most of the X-Men.
+Hope and Velocidad go on a date, which is interrupted by the new Hellfire Club attacking the Museum, and defeating most of the X-Men.
 Hope and Velocidad arrive at the Museum to discover that Oya has "saved the day" by "murdering" most of the Hellfire grunts based on Cyclops' orders to do what she thought was necessary.
 This causes Hope to chastise Transonic for losing her head during the battle and leaving Oya in that position, but Transonic explains that she is not a soldier except when Hope is around to influence her.
 Zero asks Oya if she is okay, but she horrifies Hope and the other Lights by asking if there is anyone else she needs to kill.